brainstem-org/brainstem_support/docs/datamodel/schemas/subjectlog.md

 | `Wellness` | Description of the subject's health status (string).
 Required field documenting overall condition |
 | `Notes` | Additional health-related observations (string).
 Captures detailed observations |

-## Subject log API access
+## Subject log schemas API access

 The API allows for programmable access to Subject logs, enabling you to read, edit, and delete subject logs through the API.
-Learn more about the subject logs' fields and data structure on the [Subject log API page]({{"api/modules/subjectlog/"|absolute_url}}).
+Learn more about the subject logs' fields and data structure on the [Subject log API page]({{"api/schemas/subjectlog/"|absolute_url}}).